litmuschaos/litmus-python/README.md

   The litmus-python is very similar to and therefore a sister repo of [litmus-go](https://github.com/litmuschaos/litmus-go) which houses examples for experiment business logic written in golang.

+**Appendix
+- This repo moved from existing location of [test-tools/chaostoolkit] (https://github.com/litmuschaos/test-tools/tree/master/chaostoolkit) to better serve as stand-alone project